Culinary Union celebrates 89 years of fighting and winning for working families in Nevada

 1935: The Culinary Union was chartered on November 1, 1935.

-1952: The so-called “Right-to-work [for less]” policy was instituted in Nevada in 1952 mostly in response to the Culinary Union’s record of strong organizing and successful wins for working people in the state.
-The Culinary Union maintains a very high membership and dues density because working people believe in the power of their union and that with a strong union contract, workers can have fair wages, job security, and the best health benefits in Nevada.
+1953: The so-called “Right-to-Work [for Less]” policy was passed in 1950 (50.7%), ratified by voters in 1952, and became law effective on January 1, 1953 primarily in response to the Culinary Union’s record of strong organizing and successful wins for working people in Nevada.
+The Culinary Union maintains a very high membership and overwhelmingly strong dues density because working people believe in the power of their union and that with a strong union contract, workers can have fair wages, job security, and the best health benefits in Nevada.

 1954: Elmer "Al" Bramlet is elected secretary-treasurer of the Culinary Union in 1954.
 Under Bramlet's leadership, Culinary Union membership grew from 1,000 members to 22,000 at the time of his death (1977).
 Bramlet is credited for diversifying the workforce population in Nevada as he traveled the south and recruited workers for the growing hospitality and gaming industry in Las Vegas.